How Many Calories Does Yoga Burn

 For instance, if you weigh 130 pounds, you can expect to burn about 120-125 calories in a half-hour of yoga.
 Therefore, you can burn twice that amount by doing an hour-long practice.
 Just remember to keep your caloric intake low and consistent, and make yoga part of a comprehensive exercise routine.

-What Is The Difference Between Yoga and Other Exercises?
+What Is The Difference Between Yoga And Other Excercises?

 Yoga is a good choice for helping you lose weight, but it should not be relied upon as your only form of exercise for helping you burn calories.
 There are many other alternatives that are far more effective at burning greater numbers of calories.